Director: Harold Ramis

 Then his attentions turn more specifically to Rita, his patient, good-natured producer who doesn't think much of him but has enough good humor to put up with his attitude.
 His goal is to get her in bed, and he tries to do this by finding out more and more about her during each successive repetition of the day, until he's quoting the French poetry she loves and parroting her idealistic toasts to world peace.
 But the thing is, none of it's working.
 She's only known him so far as a sarcastic egotist, and though he sometimes manages to surprise her with his supposed hidden depths, she can pick up on his insincerity.
 And the more he pretends to like all the same things she does, the creepier he looks, as if he's been stalking her to find out what buttons to push.

 In spite of his best efforts, repeated across who knows how many reiterations of Groundhog Day, he makes little progress with her.

 That's when he despairs.

 Phil doesn't like himself.
-There's a difference, not always obvious, between egotism and self-love.
+There's a difference between egotism and self-love.
 (At least Phil gets the benefit of a near-eternity to realize the difference and work on changing himself.)

 Among the roles I've watched him play so far, I like Bill Murray's performance best in this one.
 His deadpan acting works well here; sometimes he shades his expression with tenderness, other times his eyes show profound exhaustion.
-The movie is funny, well-structured, and dark at times, an interesting exploration of redemption.
+The movie is funny, well-structured, and dark at times, an interesting exploration of one person becoming wiser.

 *All images link back to their sources (The Guardian and Wonders in the Dark).